redrumgato/lumpenradio/content/shows/beer-download.md

 Airs: Every Saturday from 4-5PM

 BeerDownload is the only show that pits beers head to head in a tournament style competition to find out which beer reigns supreme.
-BeerDownload also features interviews and news from the beer industry. {{<ext "beerdownload.com" "http://www.beerdownload.com/" />}}
+BeerDownload also features interviews and news from the beer industry. [beerdownload.com](http://www.beerdownload.com/)